Retro PlayStation Games to Experience Japan With

 This might sound dreary, but that’s where the fantasy elements of these two retro PlayStation games step in to provide excitement.
-Other than battling mythology inspired enemies, you also have class excursions, summer holidays, teenage drama, and cultural festivals to look forward to.
-If you enjoy watching comedic high school Anime, you would definitely love Persona 3 and 4.
-For other gamers, these two classic titles are unparalleled examinations of what are possibly the most defining years of a typical Japanese person.
-In other words, it’s golden insight into Japanese life.
+Other than class excursions, summer holidays, teenage drama, and cultural festivals, you also get to battle endless mythology-inspired enemies.
+In short, if you enjoy watching comedic high school Anime, you will definitely love Persona 3 and 4.
+For other gamers, these two classic PlayStation titles are unparalleled examinations of what are possibly the most defining years of a typical Japanese person.
+In other words, it’s golden insight into modern Japanese life.

-When it comes to using retro PlayStation games to experience Japan, Capcom’s Onimusha series is likely among the first franchises retro gamers would think of.
-With bold re-imaginations of Japan’s most famous warlords from the Sengoku period, everything that one would associate with historical Japan are in these titles.
+When it comes to experiencing Japan through retro PlayStation games, Capcom’s Onimusha series is likely among the first franchises gamers would think of.
+With bold re-imaginations of Japan’s most famous Sengoku period warlords, everything that one would associate with historical Japan are in these titles.
 Soaring Tenshu keeps, exotic gardens, mythical temples, they are all here.

 What’s more, the third game in the series, Demon Siege, provides gameplay in modern-day Paris too.
 This is a 2-in-1, perfect for those unable to decide between Europe and Japan for a holiday, and unable to time travel.
 Needless to say, the contrast between East and West further accentuates the beauty of historical Japan.
-It is not an exaggeration to say that if you are willing to give Demon Siege a try, it would remain one of your most unique gaming experiences for a long, long time.
+It is not an exaggeration to say that if you are willing to give Demon Siege a try, it will remain one of your most unique gaming experiences for a long, long time.